Falcon2749/Falcon2749/README.md

 - 👋 Hi, I’m Vova
-- 😎 I relish Java Developing
+- 😎 I am Java Developer
-- 🌱 I’m currently learning Java
 - 👦 Have a little knowledge of JavaScript
 - 📫 You can contact me by email: vkapustynskyy24@gmail.com